-Student membership is required in each of the professional organizations and associations listed.
-At times course content maybe organized around information only available to members via the associations' website such as AOTA and NCOTA.
+Student membership is highly recommended in each of the professional organizations and associations listed.
+At times course content may be organized around information only available to members via the associations' website such as AOTA and NCOTA.
 Professional organizations serve as a vehicle to advocacy, scholarship networking, and to stay abreast of policy and current practice concerns.